No More Excuses: Simple Ways to be in God’s Word

 1. The bible is hard for me to read and understand.

 Try getting a children’s version of the bible or a reader’s version of the bible.
 The language is simplified and the reading level is easier (the NIrV is a reader’s version of the NIV written at a 3rd grade level).
+I also recommend beginning with a bible translation that is written in today’s language in a style that’s clear and understandable like the new Living Translation or The Message.
 Ask the Holy Spirit to help you understand as you read.
 The Holy Spirit will give insight and understanding.

 2. I don’t like to read.